somewhatalex/antiphisherbot/README.md

-# antiphisherbot
+# AntiPhisher Bot
 A discord bot that stops phishing and other dangerous links.
+Yes, it stops fake nitro scams as well.